MC42/hi-im.kim/writing/pmmm/analogue.md

 "Thank goodness.
 I don't want my stuff to get *soggy* in a fight anyways."

-"Where the hell *is* this bus anyways?" she muttered, as a beat-up transit bus curled the corner and arrived at the bus stop just in front of the school.
+"Where the hell *is* this bus anyways?" she muttered, as a beat-up bus slowly curled the corner and arrived at the bus stop just in front of the school.

 "Fucking finally."
 Kazuko admitted candidly, Junko nodding with a weak recognition.
 She was *exhausted*.

+The pair collapsed into their seat, and the regular hum of the bus lulled them to sleep.

 ---

 The quiet scraping of something in the bus woke Kazuko up, their ride home abruptly coming to a halt.
 She fixed her glasses, shaking slightly as she realized that the front of the bus was *gone*.
 Not messy, not blurry, *gone*.

 "Junko.
-Junko, wake up..." she muttered, elbowing her friend nervously as Junko jabbed drowsily back.
+Junko, wake up..." she muttered, elbowing her friend nervously as Junko drowsily jabbed back.

-"C'mon Kazuko, I was sleep—  Wait, I was _sleeping_ what the..."
+"C'mon Kazuko, I was sleep—  Wait, I was _sleeping_?
+What the..."

-Junko stared in disbelief towards the front of the bus, a strange box leaving a trail of white powder slowly inching towards them.
+Junko stared in disbelief towards the front of the bus, a strange box leaving a trail of white powder as it inched towards them.
 She was, to say the least, a little more than a little uncomfortable.

-*It almost looks like... a big sugar cube?* <!-- what else would it look like? -->
+*It almost looks like... a sugar cube?* <!-- what else would it look like? -->

 Junko grabbed her fencing kit and backpack as Kazuko stood on the seats, the girls carefully avoiding the white cuboid as they advanced towards the front of the bus.
-Kazuko would have validated their tickets, had there been a "front door" to depart through; alas.
+Kazuko *would* have validated their tickets, had there been a "front door" to depart through; alas.

-She sighed and carefully avoided the jaggged metal edges of the bus, ripped open like a can of sardines.
+She sighed and carefully avoided the jaggged metal edges of the bus, ripped open like a can of fish.
+She *really* didn't want to meet the cat that opened their tin-can.

 They were, distinctly, not in Mitakihara anymore.
 The peaceful, if somewhat run-down port that the bus ran through before cutting back inland had been replaced rather abruptly.
-What once was the odor of fish and diesel had been supplanted by a jarring landscape of paper trees in bold colors, discordant chimes from what sounded like a music box carried on the saccharine winds.
+What once was the odor of fish and diesel had been supplanted by a jarring landscape of paper trees in bold colors, discordant chimes from what sounded like a music box, carried on a saccharine wind.

 <!-- BGM: <a href="https://www.youtube.com/watch?v=SvG7Fo3xA7U">Umbra Nigra (PMMM Soundtrack)</a> -->

 "What... is this place..."

 "I... don't know..."
 Junko responded nervously.
-"There isn't a fair or something...
+"There isn't a fair or anything...
 Our bus driver didn't crash by accident?"

 "Doesn't sound like any heaven I've ever been told about..."